Professor of Law

 Phone: (815) 753-1095

-A Supreme Court Fellowship Finalist, Professor Tan previously served as a Visiting Scholar and Senior Research Fellow at the University of Texas School of Law.
-He has published in the SMU Law Journal, St. Louis University Law Journal, Texas International Law Journal and Health Matrix: Journal of Law-Medicine.
-Prof. Tan has a book contract with Routledge Press on the security and human rights crises of North Korea.
+A Supreme Court Fellowship finalist and Chicago Council on Global Affairs Emerging Leader, Professor Tan previously served as a visiting scholar and senior research fellow at the University of Texas School of Law.
+He has published in the SMU Law Journal, Health Matrix: Journal of Law-Medicine and the Texas International Law Journal.
+Prof. Tan published the book North Korea, International Law and the Dual Crises: Narrative and Constructive Engagement with Routledge.

-His work on North Korea has been received by the the United Nations Commission of Inquiry, the Prosecutor of the International Criminal Court, the South Korean Ambassador to the U.S. and the U.S. Assistant Secretary of State who led negotiations with North Korea.
+His work on North Korea has been received by the United Nations Commission of Inquiry, the prosecutor of the International Criminal Court, the South Korean ambassador to the U.S. and the U.S. Assistant Secretary of State who led negotiations with North Korea.
 No scholar has produced more law review articles on North Korea than he has.

 With a National Merit Scholarship, the Harvard Book Award, and credits transferred from Stanford University, Prof. Tan graduated with honors from Wheaton College, attained an accelerated Master's from its graduate school, and earned his JD from Northwestern University School of Law, where he completed an international law concentration.